osmphp/framework/doc/tutorials/flat-file-documentation-website/02-reading-application-configuration.md

 First of all, we introduced two properties `$settings` and `$doc_root` in the class.
-We advise to read more about [properties](../../architecture/properties) in Dubysa.
+We advise to read more about [properties](../../architecture/properties) in Osm.

 The properties have `@required` notation, that means that application will stop processing if any of those properties is not found.